pstroe/chartering-new-realms-2024/_build/html/_sources/chapter8.md

 from tensorflow.keras.models import Sequential from tensorflow.keras.optimizers import Adam
 ```
+Dowloading the dataset need training and evaluation of the model.
+Furthermore, printing the path of the location where this dataset is stored.
+The dataset should be stored in a folder called photos.
 ```
 import pathlib
 dataset_url = "https://www.dropbox.com/scl/fi/ul3bigvwu6ij8n3mo8n7n/photos.tar?rlkey=fsf330upjvsd0y666ruw6hqz6&st=c2culq23&dl=1"
 data_dir = tf.keras.utils.get_file('photos', origin=dataset_url, untar=True)
 data_dir = pathlib.Path(data_dir)
 ```
+From the dataset of the renaissance images we pick the first one which will serve as a picture for classification.
 ```
 renaissance = list(data_dir.glob('renaissance/*'))
 print(renaissance[0])
 PIL.Image.open(str(renaissance[0]))
 ```
+Here we are spliting the dataset for training and testing.
+For training we will use eighty percent of the dataset and twenty precent for validation.
+Also we will use resulution for images 180 by 180 pixels.
+This code should output that are ound 3104 files belonging to 4 classes.
+Using 2484 files for training.
 ```
 img_height,img_width=180,180
 batch_size=32